Career Advice Blog

 (Shri says don't be fooled, quality is more important than quantity)

 Employers always look for people who are a good fit for their companies in all respects.
 While skills and qualifications do count, these are not the sole criteria to finalize a candidate for employment.
-In fact, hiring managers often reject arrogant or rude candidates despite their excellent qualifications and role-specific skills.
+Hiring managers often reject arrogant or rude candidates despite their excellent qualifications and role-specific skills.

 Thus, to up your chances of getting the job and ensure a smooth transition, you need to create a lasting impression during interviews.
 So, if you are aptly skilled and qualified, the tips below can surely help you get closer to your dream job.

 Present yourself just as you are.
 Be real and positive as much as you can.
 When a question is asked, answer in a way that will stand out.
-Consider sharing exceptional qualifications or skills along with an anecdote, some example where your performance was exceptional in your previous or current role
+Consider sharing exceptional qualifications or skills along with an anecdote, some examples where your performance was exceptional in your previous or current role.

 While there is nothing specific you need to do, make sure to strike the right chord and go with the flow.

 Begin with researching the company online.
-Most hiring managers ask questions pertaining to their organizations, just to see how enthusiastic you are about the opportunity and how much interest you have in the industry in which you are applying for a position.
+Most hiring managers ask questions about their organizations, just to see how enthusiastic you are about the opportunity and how much interest you have in the industry in which you are applying for a position.

 Last, but certainly not least, make sure you have good hygiene and arrive on or before time.
 Remember, “good hygiene” does not mean it is like a bottle of perfume exploded in your car.
-And many offices are now moving to a “no scent” requirement due to people with allergies working in close proximity.
+And many offices are now moving to a “no scent” requirement due to people with allergies working nearby.

-Highlight Skills and Qualification Just Relevant to the Role
+Highlight Skills and Qualifications Just Relevant to the Role

 Be Humble Yet Confident

-For a lasting impression, during the interview you should strive to create a balance between confidence and humility.
+For a lasting impression, during the interview, you should strive to create a balance between confidence and humility.
 Whatever you say should reflect confidence.
-Sit up straight (but comfortably) and speak in a way so you are clearly audible.
+Sit up straight (but comfortably) and speak in a way so you are audible.

-At the same time, be humble too You shouldn’t exude arrogance while communicating with the interviewer.
+At the same time, be humble too.
+You shouldn’t exude arrogance while communicating with the interviewer.
 Go by the saying “A good listener is a good speaker.”
-That means listen carefully to the interviewer’s question and then answer in a polite manner, even when you are very confident about the answer.
+That means listening carefully to the interviewer’s question and then answering politely, even when you are very confident about the answer.
 Also, make sure to lower your tone wherever necessary.

 Don’t Press for Answers

-Obviously, the initial 10 minutes of the discussion is not the right time to discuss salary, perks and fringe benefits.
+The initial 10 minutes of the discussion is not the right time to discuss salary, perks, and fringe benefits.
 During an interview, there are specific phases when you can discuss these types of matters.

 Salary discussion is usually done in the concluding phase.
-So, just relax and focus on smooth conversation. if you hurry through the process it actually might work against you.
+So, just relax and focus on the smooth conversation.
+If you hurry through the process, it actually might work against you.
 The more composed and calm you will remain the better you will appear to the recruiter.